Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 I am wondering whether there can be missed or duplicate downloads when you use this userscript, especially when you download a lot of galleries at roughly the same time.
 I have been using it for a long time and I have not had this problem, so I am no idea if it will actually happen.
 This does not include failed downloads due to bad connection or other external factors.

-Then, there are two things I need help with: if you can tell me how you enabled mixed content on your browser, that would help a lot.
+Then, there are two things I need help with: if you can tell me how you enabled mixed content in your browser, that would help a lot.
 Also, the code cannot handle the error the site throws when you have insufficient funds for an archive download, because I will not be able to see it.
 Therefore, please let me know how the popup looks and what it says.

 [⇧ Back to table of contents](#table-of-contents)